A Place for Miracles Las Vegas

 Aramaic Translation of the Bible

-Each Sunday Pastor Mirkalice gives a talk on the Bible as interpreted according to the root words of Aramaic (the language of Jesus) and the customs and culture of the time.
+Pastor Mirkalice teaches the Bible as interpreted according to the root words of Aramaic (the language of Jesus) and the customs and culture of the time.
 Below are some of the highlights of a series of talks on the Lord's Prayer.

 The Lord's Prayer is an encapsulation of the teachings of Jesus and as such is of primary importance for us to know how our Master Teacher would have us live our lives so that we may know our Loving God, learn to Love our brothers, sisters and ourselves, and find God's peace.